Northumberland Park, Haringey

 On the opening of the Victoria line in 1968 an extensive depot was built beside the main-line railway tracks, but plans to run a Victoria line shuttle service to the station were later shelved.

-Northumberland Park school opened in 1972 in the former Tottenham county school’s buildings and soon afterwards moved to its present purpose-built premises on Trulock Road.
+Northumberland Park school opened in 1972 in the former Tottenham county school’s buildings and soon afterwards moved to purpose-built premises on Trulock Road.
+The school is now Duke’s Aldridge academy.

 Employment levels in the locality are low and most residents rent their homes from the council or a housing association.
 The community’s largest ethnic group is of black African birth or descent, followed by white British, black Caribbean, Turkish, mixed ethnicity, Polish and Kurdish, in that order.
 Northumberland Park has been the beneficiary of numerous co-ordinated projects aimed at improving residents’ health and welfare, including more than 30 employment and training projects.